 As the coronavirus pandemic rages on, healthcare professionals will continue to be on the front lines.
 That crucial position, however, comes with myriad challenges that threaten public health.
 Even seemingly innocuous concepts, such as medical misinformation, have the power to undermine public health on a massive scale.

 In fact, public health experts warn that viral misinformation about COVID may ultimately be deadlier than the virus itself.
-Viral misinformation was even declared the world’s “biggest pandemic risk” in 2018, predating the outbreak of coronavirus by more than one year.
+Viral misinformation was even declared the world’s “biggest pandemic risk” in 2018, predating coronavirus outbreaks by more than one year.
 That year, Vaccine Confidence Project director Heidi J. Larson wrote that “the deluge of conflicting information, misinformation, and manipulated information on social media should be recognized as a global public health threat.”

 Larson’s words remain strikingly relevant two years later, in the wake of a global resurgence of COVID.
 The uncertainty surrounding the novel coronavirus, which is yet incurable, has helped fuel an influx of medical misinformation and false healthcare reports.
 Unfortunately, these types of dangerous falsehoods can, and do, spread like wildfire, negatively impacting public health as a result.